I will sell this house today

 The first day of shooting was disrupted by a large baboon that kept getting into camera range to watch Clark Gable and Ava Gardner film a love scene.

-Some episodes in the film were based on events that happened during the shoot.
 While Gardner was shooting a scene with a baby elephant, the creature pushed her into a mud pool; she screamed for help, but John Ford motioned the crew to keep quiet and keep on filming.
 The scene proved to be one of the funniest in the movie.
 Just as with the cheetah in the movie, a leopard actually wandered into Ava Gardner's tent one night.

 This was only Clark Gable's third film in color.
 The first two were Gone with the Wind (1939) and Across the Wide Missouri (1951).